 *Price includes a $1/day suggested donation to the Grand Canyon fund

 You will need to arrive to Flagstaff, AZ the night prior to attend a 7pm orientation meeting at the Little America Hotel in Flagstaff.
 Lodging is not included in the price.
 At 7am on the morning of day 1, you will board a bus for the 3 hour drive to the put in point at Lees Ferry.
-On the final morning, you will begin your guided hike up the Bright Angel Trail and your arrival at the south rim in Grand Canyon village will conclude your raft trip.
+On the morning of day 6, you will begin your guided hike up the Bright Angel Trail and your arrival at the south rim in Grand Canyon village will conclude your raft trip.
 There are shuttle options to Flagstaff, AZ through Arizona Shuttle (not included) and they depart from the Maswik Lodge at 3:15 and 6:15pm.
 There are also air/ground transport options to Phoenix and Las Vegas.

 Hotel (trip's start): Flagstaff, AZ